laktek/punch/README.md

 * To install Punch, run `npm install -g punch`

-**Note**: If you experience any issues in installing Punch on Windows, please [read this guide](https://github.com/laktek/punch/wiki/Windows).

 * You can create your first site by running: `punch setup mysite`

 * Then, go to the `mysite` directory and start the server: `cd mysite; punch s`